KONNEKTING/KonnektingFlashStorage/readme.md

 # KonnektingFlashStorage library for Arduino

 *NOTE:* This is a fork of cmaglie's "FlashStorage" with some extra modifications to fit KONNEKTING needs.
+If you want the "original", visit https://github.com/cmaglie/FlashStorage

 The KonnektingFlashStorage library aims to provide a convenient way to store and retrieve user's data using the non-volatile flash memory of microcontrollers.